Kotlin Help

 Opt-in requirements for pre-stable APIs

-If you use opt-in requirements for features that are not stable yet, carefully handle the API graduation to avoid breaking the client code.
+If you use opt-in requirements for features that are not stable yet, carefully handle the API graduation to avoid breaking client code.

 @Deprecated("This opt-in requirement is not used anymore.
 Remove its usages from your code.") @RequiresOptIn annotation class ExperimentalDateTime

-Last modified: 25 September 2024
+Last modified: 27 November 2024